 - OMSA: There’s also the OMSA, which is a little bit cheaper.
 Please note that most public forms of transportation can have a steep learning curve for tourists.

 - Metro: The metro is relatively new and is mostly for locals who live in the outskirts of the city.
 So it’s very unlikely that you’ll use it unless you’re going to say, Villa Mella.
 Here is a map to see all the stops.

 - Car Rentals: These are not necessary in the capital.
 We recommend avoiding having to drive in Santo Domingo for safety and convenience.

 VIII.
 Interested in Reading More of My Dominican Republic Blog Posts?

 Like This Post?
 Subscribe to my Upcoming DR Blog Posts!
 Here are other DR posts to check out.

 - Visiting the Three Eyes National Park (Los Tres Ojos) in Santo Domingo

 - How to Get to Bahia de las Aguilas from Santo Domingo via Public Transportation

 - A Guide to Moving to & Living in Santo Domingo

+IX.
 Dominican Republic Travel Community: Events, Tips & Cultural Insights